wujin1989/Xylem/docs/FAQ.md

 #### Q: How do I generate a code coverage report for my tests?

-> **A:** Enable coverage during configuration and run the `coverage` target ¡ª it automatically runs all tests, and generates the report:
+> **A:** Enable coverage during configuration and run the `coverage` target, it automatically runs all tests, and generates the report:
 > ```bash
 > # Configure with coverage enabled
 >   cmake -B out -DXYLEM_ENABLE_COVERAGE=ON